codexceed/better-style-transfer/README.md

 For each of these models, we needed to tune from which layers to extract the content feature targets and style feature targets.

 ![Figure 6: Stylized images where the content and style feature targets were obtained from various models.
 (Left) Features extracted from VGG19 (the paper’s original model).
 (Middle) Features extracted from ResNet50.
 (Right) Features extracted from Inception V3.](images/nst_cnn_prog.jpg)
-*Figure XX: Stylized images where the content and style feature targets were obtained from various models.
+*Figure 6: Stylized images where the content and style feature targets were obtained from various models.
 (Left) Features extracted from VGG19 (the paper’s original model).
 (Middle) Features extracted from ResNet50.
 (Right) Features extracted from Inception V3.*

 - Both ResNet50 and InceptionV3 generated stylized output images, however, based on our evaluation heuristics, they were not as good as with VGG19.
 - Like with VGG19, the stylized output images of ResNet50 and InceptionV3 both clearly show the content image objects and they also adopt the style image color palette, however, they fail to meet the third heuristic which was adoption of the style image texture palette.